apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/index.md

 ## Next up {#next}

-This course section's [first lesson](./modifying_variables.md) will be discussing how to customize GraphQL queries without ever having to write any GraphQL language.
+This course section's [first lesson](./modifying_variables.md) will discuss how to customize GraphQL queries without ever having to write any GraphQL language.